 First place category winners from Local ACS Sections’ Chemagination contests are eligible to participate.
 If a first place winning team chooses not to participate, a second place team can serve as alternate.
 In lieu of holding their own Chemagination competition, a local section can choose to submit one team per category directly to the MARM contest using an alternate selection process.

 Refer to the 2017 MARM Chemagination Contest Description & Rules for more details.
-For information on past MARM Chemagination
+For an example of a past MARM Chemagination see http://marmacs.org/2012/Chemagination.html.

 Chemagination is a great learning experience for students.
 In addition to increasing their knowledge of science and chemistry, they can improve their creative, teamwork and public speaking skills.
 Such skills will serve them well in their future careers.